tokarchyn/react-easy-diagram/website/docs/api/index.md

 Does gesture can be potentially a tap/click event?
 Drag gesture will be tap/click gesture on mouse or touch release only when the drag displacement is inferior to 3 pixels.
-See useGestures documetation for more information.
+See useGestures documentation for more information.

 #### Parameters